Ecommerce SEO: A Practical Guide to Improve Your Organic Traffic [10+ Tactics]

 - Get the list of search phrases that lead people to your site.

 - Request indexing of your site and re-indexing of updated content.

-But, how you can add your ecommerce store site to search console?
+But, how you can add your ecommerce store site to the search console?

 Well, visit the following to find out:

-- A step-by-step guide to adding your site to search console.
+- A step-by-step guide to adding your site to the search console.

 Perform keyword research